How to Interpret the Architecture

 The "Why" Behind the Numbers

-Our calculator runs two scenarios simultaneously with your extra monthly payment over a 10-year period (120 months):
+Our calculator runs two scenarios simultaneously with your extra monthly payment over a 120-month (10-year) horizon:

 - The Debt Payoff Scenario: It calculates how much interest you would save by paying off the debt aggressively.
-The "value" in this scenario is the guaranteed money you didn't have to pay the bank.
+The "value" in this scenario is the guaranteed money you did not have to pay the bank.

 - The Investing Scenario: It calculates how much a portfolio could grow to by investing that extra monthly payment, using a standard compound interest formula based on your expected return.